ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

-ConvergePanel's consensus scoring helps operations teams identify where multiple AI models agree on planning-relevant research questions and where they diverge — supporting more informed, better-documented planning decisions.
+ConvergePanel's consensus scoring helps operations teams identify where multiple AI models agree on planning-relevant research questions and where they diverge — surfacing which operational assumptions are strongest and which need expert review or additional data before being locked into a plan.

 How it works

-2. 2Submit the research question through ConvergePanel
+2. 2Submit each assumption as a research question through ConvergePanel

-3. 3Review the consensus score and per-model responses
+3. 3Review the consensus score and per-model responses for each assumption

 Use cases

 High-consensus planning assumptions are stronger starting points.
 Low-consensus assumptions are flags for additional expert review, primary data, or sensitivity analysis before they are locked into a plan.
+The goal is not to replace operational expertise with AI consensus — it is to use consensus as a triage signal for where verification effort is most needed.

 How to Use Consensus in Operations Planning